 If all else fail, and the lender decides to proceed with the repossession, here is what usually happens.
 As usual, different lenders and different circumstances would have a slightly different process.
 But here's what typically happens when a property is repossessed:

-6. Debt Settlement: If the proceeds from the sale of the property do not cover the full amount owed by the borrower (including the mortgage balance, interest, late fees, penalties and any debt recovery, management and associated costs), the borrower is usually still be liable for the remaining debt.
-In some cases, the lender may pursue legal action to recover this debt.
+Debt Settlement: If the proceeds from the sale of the property do not cover the full amount owed by the borrower (including the outstanding mortgage balance, interests, late fees, penalties and any debt recovery, management and associated costs), the borrower is usually still liable for the remaining debt.
+In some cases, the lender may pursue further legal action to recover this debt, including seizing any securities, etc

 How long does the Repossession Process take?

-It's important to note that the process and duration of repossession and sale of a property can vary significantly depending on factors such as the terms of the lenders' internal processes, lenders' mortgage agreement, state laws, and individual circumstances.
+It's important to note that the process and duration of repossession and sale of a property can vary significantly depending on factors such as the terms of the lenders' internal processes, lenders' mortgage agreement, state laws, lender's and the borrower's circumstances.

 How can you avoid ending up in the Mortgagee in Possession Situation?